lena121/docs/expressJS.md

-## Middleware—In contrast to vanilla Node.js, where your requests flow
+### Middleware
-through only one function, Express has a middleware stack, which is effectively an array of functions.
+Middleware — In contrast to vanilla Node.js, where your requests flow through only one function, Express has a middleware stack, which is effectively an array of functions.

-## Routing—Routing is a lot like middleware, but the functions are called
+### Routing
-only when you visit a specific URL with a specific HTTP method.
+Routing — Routing is a lot like middleware, but the functions are called only when you visit a specific URL with a specific HTTP method.
 You could run a request handler only when the browser visits yourwebsite.com/ about, for example.

-## Extensions to request and response objects—Express extends the request and response
+### Extensions to request and response objects
-objects with extra methods and properties for developer convenience.
+Express extends the request and response objects with extra methods and properties for developer convenience.

-## Views—Views allow you to dynamically render HTML.
-This both allows you to
+### Views
-change the HTML on the fly and to write the HTML in other languages.
+Views — Views allow you to dynamically render HTML.
+This both allows you to change the HTML on the fly and to write the HTML in other languages.